lbayerl/symfony-on-swisscomdev/README.md

 to the [Swisscom Application Cloud](https://www.swisscom.ch/de/business/enterprise/angebot/cloud-data-center-services/paas/application-cloud.html).

-As the Swisscom Developer Platform is based on [Cloud Foundry](https://www.cloudfoundry.org/) it should mostly apply to all Cloud Foundry based platforms like IBM Bluemix and others as well.
+As the Swisscom Developer Platform is based on [Cloud Foundry](https://www.cloudfoundry.org/) it should mostly apply to all Cloud Foundry based platforms like IBM Bluemix (trademark) and others as well.
 But this hasn't been tested.

 These steps have been taken on a Kubuntu 16.04 LTS system but most of the stuff should as well easily done on any other platform.